 Price forecasts

 To manufacture products, you first need to purchase the necessary resources, and sometimes the prices can get a little crazy.
 For example, if you buy stainless steel, its price is affected by a variety of factors, including the listings of Metal Exchange or the prices of other elements, some of them not listed on the metal exchange.
 With the rapid changes in prices, sometimes it may be hard to assess when it’s the best time to buy resources.
 Knowing the prices of resources is also necessary for companies to estimate the price of their product when it’s ready to leave the factory.
-Let’s stick to the example of stainless steel: the prices can vary, depending on the current listings of e.g. nickel or the price of ferrochrome.
-The system is able to provide accurate price recommendations just like in the case of dynamic pricing that’s used by e-commerce businesses like Amazon where machine learning algorithms analyze historical and competitive data to always offer competitive prices and make even more profit.

 Robotics

 It’s not surprising that a large share of the manufacturing jobs is performed by robots.
 However, conventional industrial robots require being specifically programmed to carry out the tasks they were created for.
-The conventional robots now need to be provided with a fixed procedure of assembling parts but AI-powered robots can interpret CAD models, which eliminates the need to program their movements and processes.
+The conventional robots now need to be provided with a fixed procedure of assembling parts.
+However, AI-powered robots can interpret CAD models, which eliminates the need to program their movements and processes.
 In 2017, Siemens developed a two-armed robot that can manufacture products without being programmed.

 Explore: Bespoke software development services